peteralcock/doodbro/README.md

 # doodbro
-A modern (ruby) test-driven development pipeline setup using Github Actions and RSpec for a Sinatra API
+Ruby TDD pipeline using Github Actions and RSpec for Sinatra API
 ### Prerequisites
 - Docker
 - Ruby 3.2